denoland/deno_graph/README.md

 specifier.

-`resolve_types` takes a specifier and is expected to return a result with an optional module specifier and optional source span of the types that should be used.
-For example, if you are trying represent the `"typings"` field from a `package.json` file, when you receive the request on `resolve_types` for the main module of the package, you would respond with the absolute specifier to the types along with a span that indicates the file URL to the `package.json` and the range where it was specified.
-Including the span is useful to allow errors produced from the graph to indicate "where" the dependency came from.
+`resolve_types` takes a specifier and is expected to return a result with an optional module specifier and optional source range of the types that should be used.
+For example, if you are trying represent the `"typings"` field from a `package.json` file, when you receive the request on `resolve_types` for the main module of the package, you would respond with the absolute specifier to the types along with a range that indicates the file URL to the `package.json` and the range where it was specified.
+Including the range is useful to allow errors produced from the graph to indicate "where" the dependency came from.

 ### `source::Locker` trait